 You’ll find aloe vera in all kinds of products, including handwash, shower gel, body lotion, face masks and (especially) after sun.
 Aloe vera is bursting with vitamins, minerals, fatty acids and amino acids and works well with other soothing ingredients such as cucumber, micellar, rosewater and calendula.

-How often should I be using products containing aloe vera?
+How often should I be using beauty products containing aloe vera?